Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Abstract

 \section{Abstract}

-Despite the rich theoretical foundation of model-based deep reinforcement learning (RL) agents, their effectiveness in real-world robotics-applications is less studied and understood.
-In this paper we therefore investigate how such agents generalize to real-world autonomous-vehicle control-tasks, where advanced model-free deep RL algorithms fail.
-In particular, we set up a series of time-lap tasks for an F1TENTH racing robot, equipped with high-dimensional LiDAR sensors, on a set of test tracks with a gradual increase in their complexity.
-In this continuous-control setting, we show that model-based agents capable of learning in imagination, substantially outperform model-free agents with respect to performance, sample efficiency, successful task completion, and generalization.
-Moreover, we show that the generalization ability of model-based agents strongly depends on the observation-model choice.
-Finally, we provide extensive empirical evidence for the effectiveness of model-based agents provided with long enough memory horizons in sim2real tasks.
+World models learn behaviors in a latent imagination space to enhance the sample-efficiency of deep reinforcement learning (RL) algorithms.
+While learning world models for high-dimensional observations (e.g., pixel inputs) has become practicable on standard RL benchmarks and some games, their effectiveness in real-world robotics applications has not been explored.
+In this paper, we investigate how such agents generalize to real-world autonomous vehicle control tasks, where advanced model-free deep RL algorithms fail.
+In particular, we set up a series of time-lap tasks for an F1TENTH racing robot, equipped with a high-dimensional LiDAR sensor, on a set of test tracks with a gradual increase in their complexity.
+In this continuous-control setting, we show that model-based agents capable of learning in imagination substantially outperform model-free agents with respect to performance, sample efficiency, successful task completion, and generalization.
+Moreover, we show that the generalization ability of model-based agents strongly depends on the choice of their \emph{observation model}.
+We provide extensive empirical evidence for the effectiveness of world models provided with long enough memory horizons in sim2real tasks.